The Green Initiative Committee (GIC) promotes efficient energy use and other environmentally responsible practices in the legal profession.

 4. purchasing office paper only from paper manufacturers with sustainable forestry management practices (click here to visit the American Forest & Paper Association for information on this type of paper manufacturer)

-B.) A commitment to reduce office energy use by 10% in the first year of certification (click here for tips on reducing energy usage [PDF])
+B.) ENERGY REDUCTION - A commitment to reduce office energy use by 10% in the first year of certification (click here for tips on reducing energy usage [PDF])

-C.) The existence (or formation) of a firm/office program for recycling glass, plastic and e-waste products (toner cartridges, computers, etc.)
+C.) RECYCLING PROGRAM - Must have or form a firm/office program for recycling glass, plastic and e-waste products (toner cartridges, computers, etc.)

-D.) The existence (or formation) of a firm/office Green Committee or designated administrator to implement the program, interface with the CMBA, and generally encourage environmentally-responsible practices amongst staff.
+D.) INTERNAL GREEN COMMITTEE - Must have or form a firm/office Green Committee or designated administrator to implement the program, interface with the CMBA, and generally encourage environmentally-responsible practices among staff.

 Green+ Certification Criteria